Uncovering Autoregressive LLM Knowledge of Thematic Fit in Event Representation: Prompt Design

-\subsection{\stepByStepPrompting\ with Lemma Tuples (\experiment{3.1} --- \experiment{3.2})}
+\paragraph{\stepByStepPrompting\ with Lemma Tuples {(\experiment{3.1}--\experiment{3.2})}}

-Experiments 3.x are the enhanced version of the baseline \experiment{1.x}, where the reasoning steps precede the final semantic-fitness prompt.
-The reasoning phase is done through \stepByStepPrompting, where a series of three prompts help reveal the reasons/internal knowledge that the model relies on to rate the thematic fit of the given data.
-These three prompts are: \begin{itemize} \item \prompt{Given the predicate ‘eat’, what properties should the its PropBank \argOne\ role have?}\footnote{In an early version of this experiment, only the semantic role name was mentioned.
-After analyzing the early version as specified in Section \S\ref{Discussion}, we suspected that the \llms\ may have not made the connection between roles such as ‘\argOne’ and their PropBank sense in this context.
-Therefore. we added the word ‘PropBank’ before the semantic role in the Pado and McRae datasets, as their semantic roles were ProbBank-based, unlike the Ferretti datasets.
+Experiments 3.x are the enhanced version of \experiment{1.x}, where we break down the thematic fit task into a series of 4 prompts (`\stepByStepPrompting').
+See Fig.~\ref{fig:overviewExp}.

+\begin{itemize}[itemsep=2pt, topsep=2pt, parsep=0pt, partopsep=0pt, leftmargin=*] \item \prompt{What salient essential properties or core characteristics best describe the essence of ‘pizza’?}\footnote{In an early version of this experiment, only the semantic role name was mentioned.
+After analyzing it, we suspected that the \llms\ may have not made the connection between roles such as ‘\argOne’ and their PropBank sense in this context.
+Therefore we added the word ‘PropBank’ before the semantic role for Pado and McRae, as their semantic roles were PropBank-based, unlike the Ferretti datasets.
 This indeed improved the results on these sets by 2-3\% (absolute). }